You care about your property and valuables, so make sure they’re protected and get peace of mind that they’re being covered.

 - Use an online insurance calculator as a guide to help you decide how much to insure your house for.

 - Regularly check your bushfire attack level (BAL) and the relevant rebuilding requirements with your local fire authority or local government body as these ratings can change without notice.

 - If you’re a small business, check if you are covered for the costs of interruption to your business if there is a bushfire.

-- For more bushfire specific information see the below fact sheets.
+- For more bushfire specific information, see the changing bushfire risk across Australia fact sheet.

 In the event of a bushfire, it’s important to ensure you have adequate insurance cover.
 Here’s what you should look out for:

 - Check whether you’re adequately covered for ‘removal of debris’ which cover the clean-up costs after a fire.

 - Check that your insurance policy covers you for the cost of temporary accommodation in case your home is uninhabitable due to a bushfire.

 - Make sure the final amount you decide to cover your home for includes clean-up and rebuild costs.

 It’s important to ensure you have adequate cover, so you have the right support when you need it most.

 This page provides general advice only.
 For up-to-date and specific advice relating to the risks in your area please speak to your local council or emergency services.